mredenti/Kokkos/docs/tutorials/installation/index.md

     ```

 !!! success "Next"
     Great!
-We can now turn to executing our first Kokkos program [Tutorial 01: Vector Addition](../vectorAdd/index.md)
+We can now turn to running our first Kokkos program [Tutorial 01: Vector Addition](../vectorAdd/index.md)

 ???+ note